 This could lead to a legal strike at all eight of the Dorbyl factories in the Transvaal where the union is represented.
-They called off their boycott after the company agreed to pay them for half of the two hour stoppage, he added.

 New attempt to break deadlock

 FURTHER talks between unions and the Eastern Cape motor bosses were held on June 18 in an attempt to break the long-standing deadlock over wages and working conditions.